abanoubmedhat/Multilingual_Customer_Feedback_Analyzer/README.md

 ### Overview

-This application uses **Google Gemini 2.5 Pro** for three AI-powered tasks:
+This application uses **Google AI cloud generative models** for three AI-powered tasks:
 1. **Language Detection**: Identify the language of input text
 2. **Translation**: Convert text to English
 3. **Sentiment Analysis**: Classify as positive, neutral, or negative